Cabazitaxel (Jevtana ®)

 Blood clot risk

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious, so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
+Cancer increases the chances of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

-It's not advisable to father a child while having cabazitaxel, as it may harm the developing baby.
-It’s important to use effective contraception during and for up to six months after treatment.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based on our Capecitabine factsheet, which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources, including:

 British National Formulary.
-62nd edition.
-2011.
+65th edition.
+2013.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.